maxonrow/challenge-uiux/README.md

 ## Problem Statement

 - There are many data representations of the current pandemic.
-How do we present a holistic multi-dimensional dashboard with unique features that are not being used right now and are powered by blockchain technology?
+How do we present a holistic multi-dimensional dashboard with unique features?

 ## Potential Solution